andreanidouglas/kubernetes-vagrant/README.md

 Configure kubernetes worker nodes:

-Connect to all three nodes: example `vagrant ssh node1`
+Connect to all three nodes: (example `vagrant ssh node1`) and run the command from the master.

+**The command below is just an example.
+Use the command from the master output.**
 ```bash
 sudo kubeadm join 192.168.121.56:6443 --token y6i3sk.g1cfocfndxr882bb ## this command is an example, use the output of the master node
 ```